visiondevcamptokyo/devcamp/README.md

 ![online_venue2](https://github.com/user-attachments/assets/18f53c0f-f0f8-4773-a0bf-fb7f81f70c6c)

 The main differences from VRChat are as follows:
-- It adopts the open protocol called Nostr, designed for building decentralized, censorship-resistant social media.
+- It adopts the open protocol called nostr, designed for building decentralized, censorship-resistant social media.
 - It provides near face-to-face communication through photorealistic avatars.
 - It has a simple design optimized for communication and collaboration, keeping entertainment elements to a minimum.